zzamboni/enwrite/README.md

 Populate it with contents from Evernote:

-    $ cd ~/tmp/enwrite
-    $ ./enwrite.rb -h
+    $ enwrite --help
-    Enwrite v0.0.1
+    Enwrite v0.2.0

-    Usage: ./enwrite.rb [options] (at least one of -n or -s has to be specified)
+    Usage: /usr/local/bin/enwrite [options] (at least one of -n or -s has to be specified)

+    Search options:
         -n, --notebook NOTEBOOK          Process notes from specified notebook.
         -t, --tag TAG                    Process only notes that have this tag within the given notebook.
+            --remove-tags [t1,t2,t3]     List of tags to remove from output posts.
+                                         If no argument given, defaults to --tag.
         -s, --search SEARCHEXP           Process notes that match given search expression.
 If specified, --notebook
                                          and --tag are ignored.
+    Output options:
-        -o, --output-dir OUTDIR          Base dir of hugo output installation --remove-tags [t1,t2,t3]     List of tags to remove from output posts.
+        -p, --output-plugin PLUGIN       Output plugin to use (Valid values: hugo) -o, --output-dir OUTDIR          Base dir of hugo output installation --rebuild-all                Process all notes that match the given conditions (normally only updated notes
-                                         If no argument given, defaults to --tag.
+                                         are processed)
+    Other options:
-            --auth [TOKEN]               Force Evernote reauthentication (will happen automatically if needed).
+            --auth [TOKEN]               Force Evernote reauthentication (will
+                                         happen automatically if needed).
+Use
-                                         If TOKEN is given, use it, otherwise get one interactively.
+                                         TOKEN if given, otherwise get one
-            --rebuild-all                Process all notes that match the given conditions (normally only updated notes are processed)
+                                         interactively.
+            --config-tag TAG             Specify tag to determine config notes (default: _enwrite_config)
-        -v, --verbose                    Verbose mode
+            --verbose                    Verbose mode
+        -v, --debug                      Debug output mode
             --version                    Show version
         -h, --help                       Shows this help message

 Generate posts from all notes tagged `published` in notebook `my_notebook`:

-    $ ./enwrite.rb -n my_notebook -t published -o ~/tmp/my-hugo-blog
+    $ enwrite -n my_notebook -t published -o ~/tmp/my-hugo-blog
     $ cd ~/tmp/my-hugo-blog
     $ hugo server --watch

 Generate posts from all notes matching `some search expression`:

-    $ ./enwrite.rb -s 'some search expression' -o /tmp/my-hugo-blog
+    $ enwrite -s 'some search expression' -o /tmp/my-hugo-blog

-For now it correctly embeds images in notes.
-Videos, audio and other file types coming soon.
+Images, audio and video are embedded in the generated posts (audio and video are done using HTML5 `<audio>` and `<video>` tags).
+Other file types are stored and linked to with their filename.

 The following shortcuts are recognized: